l-fan3/Portfolio/README.md

 BFA at Berklee College of Music — Composition + Electronic Production & Design

-MFA at California Institute of the Arts
+MFA at California Institute of the Arts - Music Technology

 Currently based in Santa Clarita, CA